thibaudcolas/draftail.org/website/versioned_docs/version-1.0.0/FormattingOptions.md

 Draftail, like Draft.js, distinguishes between 3 content formats:

 - [Inline styles](InlineStyles.md), providing inline formatting for text.
 They can overlap: text can be both bold and italic.
 - [Blocks](Blocks.md), that provide structure to the content.
-They do not overlap – no content can be both a paragraph and a title.
+They do not overlap – no content can be both a paragraph and a heading.
 - [Entities](Entities.md), annotating content with data to represent rich content beyond text.
 They can be inline (e.g. a link applied on a word), or block-based (e.g. an embedded video).
+They do not overlap – no content can be both a link and an embedded video (though there could be a combined "embedded video with link" entity)

 ## Built-in formats